 If this is too much hassle for you, and it’s affecting the amount of fun you’re having in the game, then solo queue is the way for you.
 You can still achieve great results and climb ranks, but you will have to put in more effort.

 We’ll try to summarize everything.
-To gain ranks in CSGO, you should follow some simple guidelines.
+To gain ranks in CSGO, and consequently get better at CSGO, you should follow some simple guidelines.

 First, don’t stress about matchmaking.
 Whatever you get, roll with it.
 Make the best out of the situation and learn from it.
 Next, focus on your individual performance but don’t neglect team play.
 Communicate your moves with your team and always stay cool.
 And lastly, always remember that having fun is what matters the most.
 Chase those ranks, but if it sometimes gets a bit overwhelming, take a small rest.
 Clear your head and try again later.